 In 30-plus years of living in L.A., I’d never once put a toe in our river.
 In fact, like most Angelinos, I didn’t know we had one.
 All of that changed when I watched a 2010 Los Angeles Times video of a young guy pulling a carp out of some thick reeds.
 While watching that video the river called to me, probably in much the same way as it called to poet Lewis MacAdams, co-founder of FoLAR and a personal hero of mine.
 And since that time, I’ve dedicated quite a few hours per week promoting the river’s many stories on this blog.
 Who knows, it could be calling to you right now.

-In fact, I’ve spent the 10 years exploring, making new friends, fishing, reporting on river politics, and creating this community that, hopefully, you will want to join.
-Whether you fly fish, spin fish, or Tenkara fish doesn’t matter.
+In fact, I’ve spent more than 10 years exploring, making new friends, fishing, reporting on river politics, and creating this community that, hopefully, you will want to join.
+Whether you fly fish, spin fish, Euro Nymph or Tenkara doesn’t matter.
 It actually doesn’t matter if you fish at all, but rather enjoy the river with your dog, sit in its pocket parks with your other half, take photographs of its ugliness and its beauty, ride a bike, float a kayak, or enjoy lunch along its banks.
 Maybe you dream of a better river, where clean water flows and kids can safely swim.
 No matter what it is, this blog is dedicated to people who want to renew this long-neglected water.

 It’s also important to know what this blog is not: It’s not a place for bragging, chest-thumping, nor a spot to prove that “mine’s bigger” (the fish, that it).
 The bravado often seen on other sites that contain the word “carp” in their titles is missing here.
 I’m not into that, don’t write about it, and don’t really care about it.
 My subtitle really describes how I feel about the river, “fishing for carp, waiting for steelhead,” for the day steelhead return — and they will return — we will know we’ve helped Los Angeles to become a better place.
 Think of it as the ultimate long-term investment, one for your grandchildren’s grandchildren.